breuerfelix/breuerfelix.github.io/_posts/21-03-06-tectonic-minted.md

 Install Python and `pygmentize`:
 `pip install pygmentize`

 Run `python minted.py` before running `tectonic`.
-You can just create a `run.sh` which executes both for example.
+You can just create a `run.sh` which executes both, for example.
 ```bash
 rm -rf gen/
 python minted.py
 tectonic main.tex
 ```

-If you want syntax-highlighted code just create a new file in the `snippets` folder, for example `snippets/snippet1.py`:
+If you want syntax-highlighted code, just create a new file in the `snippets` folder, for example `snippets/snippet1.py`:
 ```python
 print('hello world')
 ```
-Import this snippet in your LaTeX document (it requires `\usepackage{import}` aswell):
+Import this snippet in your LaTeX document (it requires `\usepackage{import}` as well):
 ```tex
 This is my highlighted snippet called 'snippet1.py':
 \import{gen/}{snippet1}